Renewal / Reinstatement

 Exemptions: See the Certification Maintenance Exemptions page for information on permanent or temporary exemptions from Certification Maintenance requirements.
 Examples include unemployment, retirement, foreign practice, parental leave, military service, personal health, or care of others.

-Membership Lapse Date: If a member lapses due to the nonpayment of dues, the AICP membership lapse date will be the Paid Thru Date.
-If a member lapsed due to noncompliance of CM, the AICP membership lapse date will be the last day of the two-year CM reporting period (e.g. December 31), not the last day of the four month grace period.
+Membership Lapse Date: If a member lapses due to the nonpayment of dues, the AICP membership lapse date will be the paid-through date.
+If a member lapsed due to noncompliance with CM, the AICP membership lapse date will be the last day of the two-year CM reporting period (e.g. December 31), not the last day of the four-month grace period.